10 Powerful Stretching Exercises for Kids That Boost Flexibility Instantly

 The cat-cow stretch is a fun way to loosen up the spine and improve posture.
 Here’s how it works:

 This dynamic stretch helps avoid stiffness and improves spine flexibility.
-This stretch can be done with your child before bed or after school to release tension that has accumulated during the day.
+It can be done with your child before bed or after school to release tension that has built up throughout the day.

 4. Child’s Pose